ppkantorski/Ultrahand-Overlay/examples/README.md

 ## License

-The Ultrahand Overlay Examples repository is open source and available under the [CC-BY-NC-4.0 License](LICENSE).
+The Uberhand Overlay Examples repository is open source and available under the [CC-BY-NC-4.0 License](LICENSE).